 The most common uses-cases for store administration are for compacting a file store to reduce its size and for dumping the contents of a file store to an XML file for troubleshooting purposes.
-For more information, see "Administering a Persistent Store" in Oracle Fusion Middleware Configuring Server Environments for Oracle WebLogic Server.
+For more information, see "Administering a Persistent Store" in Configuring Server Environments for Oracle WebLogic Server.

-6.4 JMS Programming Considerations with JMS SAF Clients
+7.4 JMS Programming Considerations with JMS SAF Clients

-The following JMS programming considerations apply when you use the JMS SAF client:
+The following sections describe JMS programming considerations that apply to use of the JMS SAF client:

-- Section 6.4.1, "How the JMSReplyTo Field Is Handled In JMS SAF Client Messages" - Section 6.4.2, "No Mixing of JMS SAF Client Contexts and Server Contexts" - Section 6.4.3, "Using Transacted Sessions With JMS SAF Clients"
+- Section 7.4.1, "How the JMSReplyTo Field Is Handled In JMS SAF Client Messages" - Section 7.4.2, "No Mixing of JMS SAF Client Contexts and Server Contexts" - Section 7.4.3, "Using Transacted Sessions With JMS SAF Clients"

-6.4.1 How the JMSReplyTo Field Is Handled In JMS SAF Client Messages
+7.4.1 How the JMSReplyTo Field Is Handled In JMS SAF Client Messages

 Generally, JMS applications can use the JMSReplyTo header field to advertise its temporary destination name to other applications.
-However, as with server-side JMS SAF imported destinations, the use of temporary destinations with a JMSReplyTo field is not supported for JMS SAF clients.
+However, as with server-side JMS

+SAF imported destinations, the use of temporary destinations with a JMSReplyTo field is not supported for JMS SAF clients.

-For more information on using JMS temporary destinations, see "Using Temporary Destinations" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.
+For more information about using JMS temporary destinations, see "Using Temporary Destinations" in Programming JMS for Oracle WebLogic Server.

-6.4.2 No Mixing of JMS SAF Client Contexts and Server Contexts
+7.4.2 No Mixing of JMS SAF Client Contexts and Server Contexts

 When items returned from the JMS SAF client naming context are used in conjunction with items returned from a server initial context, the JMS API fails with a reasonable exception message.
-Likewise, when items returned from a server initial context is used in conjunction with items returned from the JMS SAF client naming context, the JMS API fails with a reasonable exception message.
+Likewise, when items returned from a server initial context are used in conjunction with items returned from the JMS SAF client naming context, the JMS API fails with a reasonable exception message.

-6.4.3 Using Transacted Sessions With JMS SAF Clients
+7.4.3 Using Transacted Sessions With JMS SAF Clients